lewi-g/emotion-mapper/README.md

 # "Man"-up Emotion-mapper

 An app to help users track and educate themselves about their emotions.
+A deployed version of the app can be found here: https://emotion-mapper.herokuapp.com/emotions

+## User Stories
+A user will be able to create an entry that reflects their emotional state.

+A user will able to add a comment to the emotion entry.

+A user will be be able to see their entries in a chronological fashion and see trends.

+A user will be able to see all the events associated with a particular emotion.

+## Technology Used

+- React
+- Redux
+- Node
+- Express
+- Mongo
+- Mongoose

 ## User Stories
 A user will be able to create an entry that reflects their emotional state.